kevinpschaaf/enyo-wiki/Style-Guide.md

 We ask that developers respect the following guidelines when contributing pull requests to Enyo.

+## Indentation

+The Enyo source code uses leading tabs for indentation of code.

 ## Blocks

 First curly brace at end of line, final curly brace on a line by itself: